blueocto/motor-garage-ecomm-wp/wp-content/plugins/formidable/readme.txt

 * New: Email actions now use a rich text editor.
 * New: Added new frm_before_title, frm_before_submit_btn, and frm_after_submit_btn actions.
 * New: Image URLs used in options for radio and checkbox fields will now be included in XML exports, and used on import when the option to import files is on.
-* Fix: Prevent a bug that would sometimes cause a form to repeat when previewing in-theme.
+* Fix: Prevent a bug that would sometimes cause a form to repeat 10 times when previewing in-theme.
 * Fix: Shortcode popup will now appear below textareas to avoid visibility issues with overlapping over content.
-* Fix: Prevent a fatal error in PHP8 where a field's options data is in an unsupported format.
+* Fix: Prevent a fatal error in PHP8 where a field's field options data is in an unsupported format.
 * Fix: An entry with a name longer than 255 characters long would throw an error and never submit.
-It will now be truncated to a maximum of 255 characters.
+It will now be truncated to a maximum of 255 characters instead.
 * Removed icon fonts from front end CSS when only Lite is loaded to significantly reduce CSS size where it is not required.
 * Updated styles for back end modals.